-The Environmental & Energy Law Program is tracking the environmental regulatory rollbacks of the Trump administration.
-Click here for the list of rules we are following.
+Click here to return to our Regulatory Tracker or here to sign up for our monthly Tracker email updates.
 If you’re a reporter and would like to speak with an expert on this rule, please email us.

 Why it Matters

+In 1969, Congress enacted the National Environmental Policy Act (NEPA), which requires federal agencies to assess the environmental impacts of certain proposed actions.
 Under NEPA, federal agencies must perform an environmental review for each proposed “major federal action.”
 Major actions include permit decisions, adoption of agency policy, formal planning, agency projects, and other actions.
-The environmental review process may involve consultation and collaboration with other expert agencies like the Environmental Protection Agency, U.S. Fish and Wildlife Service, and Centers for Disease Control and Prevention.
+The environmental review process may involve consultation and collaboration with other expert agencies like EPA, Fish and Wildlife Service, and Centers for Disease Control and Prevention.
 NEPA provides transparency by requiring that draft reviews be publicly disclosed and open for public comment.
-The final environmental reviews can be challenged in court, allowing for accountability.
+Final environmental reviews can be challenged in court, allowing for accountability.

+NEPA does not require agencies to adopt the least environmentally impactful alternatives when finalizing the project design or eventually taking the action; it provides a process for agencies to follow in decision-making, but does not impose a substantive outcome.
 There are many instances when the NEPA process has positively shaped agency decisions and actions, leading to more intelligent project designs and better outcomes for people and the environment.

 Aug.
-15, 2017 President Trump signs Executive Order 13807 that shortens the time for environmental reviews of large federally funded infrastructure projects.
-This order also revokes President Obama’s Executive Order 13690, which had required federal agencies to consider sea level rise and flood projections when considering agency actions, including federal funding of infrastructure.
+15, 2017 President Trump signs EO13807 that shortens the time for environmental reviews of large federally funded infrastructure projects.
+This order also revokes President Obama’s EO 13690, which had required federal agencies to consider sea level rise and flood projections when considering agency actions, including federal funding of infrastructure.
 This order establishes the “One Federal Decision” approach to NEPA reviews for major infrastructure projects, requiring each project to have a single lead agency for the environmental review process.
 The order instructs CEQ and OMB to develop a framework for this implementing the One Federal Decision and directs CEQ to develop an initial list of actions it plans to take to revise the environmental review process within 30 days.
 This order also kicks off actions within agencies to review and revise their NEPA process with regard to infrastructure projects.

 Feb.
 12, 2018 President Trump releases the Legislative Outline for Rebuilding Infrastructure in America.
-The President’s plan calls on the White House Council on Environmental Quality to rewrite its NEPA regulations, which would have a significant impact on all agencies’ NEPA processes.
-President Trump’s plan proposes designating one lead agency for each NEPA review, rather than the current approach that requires independent review of the action from each relevant agency.
+It calls on the CEQ to rewrite its NEPA regulations, which would have a significant impact on all agencies’ NEPA processes.
+It also proposes designating one lead agency for each NEPA review, rather than the current approach that requires independent review of the action from each relevant agency.
 This would mean that expert agencies, such as public health and environmental agencies, would not have meaningful input in the environmental review process.
 The proposal also limits the allowable time for environmental review and decreases the period of time in which a lawsuit may be filed challenging a NEPA review.
-In addition, the proposal would limit the authority of the Environmental Protection Agency to oppose projects based on expected increases in air pollution.
+Finally, the proposal would limit the authority of the Environmental Protection Agency to oppose projects based on expected increases in air pollution.

 June 20, 2018 CEQ issues an Advanced Notice of Proposed Rulemaking to update its NEPA implementing regulations.
 CEQ solicits comments on 20 broad questions regarding the NEPA process and scope of NEPA review and asks for specific recommendations for changes to the regulations.
 The comment period closes July 20, 2018.